cometbeetle/AutoUncertainties/README.md

   ```

   The `Uncertainty` class automatically determines which methods should be implemented based on
   whether it represents a vector uncertainty, or a scalar uncertainty.
-When instantiated with a
+When instantiated with
-  sequence or `NumPy` array, vector-based operations are enabled; when instantiated with scalars,
+  sequences or NumPy arrays, vector-based operations are enabled; when instantiated with scalars,
   only scalar operations are permitted.

 * Scalar uncertainties implement all mathematical and logical